TQ

 I have implemented WS2API several times in different languages and frameworks:

 It is only 200 lines of code, so it is easy to port to any language/library.
-Here is a stress test (connection ramp-up) with 1 message per 10 seconds instead of per 30 seconds:
+Here is a stress test (connection ramp-up) with 1 message per 10 seconds instead of per 30 seconds on a single instance of the above software:

 performance graph

-As you can see the QPS (queries per second) and connection ramp-up are very good in Go, helping in cold-start situations.
+As you can see the RPS (request per second) and connection ramp-up are very good in Go, helping in cold-start situations.

 A nicer diagram